Bryan Reynolds Player Props: Pirates vs. Cubs

-The Pittsburgh Pirates and Bryan Reynolds, who went 1-for-4 with a home run and two RBI last time out, take on Drew Smyly and the Chicago Cubs at PNC Park, Monday at 7:05 PM ET.
+The Pittsburgh Pirates, including Bryan Reynolds (.405 on-base percentage in past 10 games, 55 points above season-long percentage), battle starting pitcher Marcus Stroman and the Chicago Cubs at PNC Park, Tuesday at 7:05 PM ET.

-He notched a home run while going 1-for-4 in his last game against the Brewers.
+He had a one-hit performance in his previous game (1-for-2) against the Cubs.

 Bryan Reynolds Game Info & Props vs. the Cubs